-My research examines the social dynamics of emotion, compassion, and contemplative practice and incorporates methods from social psychology and affective science.
-I am particularly interested in the ongoing dialogue between science and contemplative traditions and seek to integrate contemplative models of compassion, emotion, and well-being in my work.
-My work has been generously funded by the Mind and Life Institute.
+My research examines the social dynamics of emotion, compassion, and meditation and incorporates methods from social psychology and affective science.
+I am particularly interested in the ongoing dialogue between science and contemplative traditions and seek to integrate contemplative models of compassion, emotion, and human flourishing in my research.
+My work has been funded by the Mind and Life Institute.

-See blog coverage by the NYT Sunday Review, the Mind and Life Institute, and the Greater Good Science Center featuring our research on meditation and compassionate behavior.
-See NYT Sunday Review describing our research on compassion and forgiveness.
+The work of my colleagues and I has been featured in various blogs.
+See coverage by the NYT Sunday Review, the Mind and Life Institute, and the Greater Good Science Center covering our research on meditation and compassionate behavior.
+See NYT Sunday Review covering our research on compassion and forgiveness.

 My email address is condon.pc at gmail.com.